Seafarer's professions and ranks: Chief cook

 The chief cook is the senior unlicensed crew member working in the steward's department of a ship.
-His position corresponds to that of the boatswain in the deck department, the pump man in an oil tanker, and the electrician (but not ETO) in the engine department of a container ship or general cargo ship.
-He is the equivalent to a chief petty officer in the Navy, and equal to a captain rank in the kitchen.
+The position corresponds to that of the boatswain in the deck department, the pump man in an oil tanker, and the electrician (but not ETO) in the engine department of a container ship or general cargo ship.
+It is the equivalent to a chief petty officer in the Navy, and equal to a captain rank in the kitchen.

 The chief cook directs and participates in the preparation and serving of meals; determines timing and sequence of operations required to meet serving times; inspects galley and equipment for cleanliness and proper storage and preparation of food.

 Royal Navy historical ship's complement

-The Captain was a commissioned officer naval officer in command of a ship and was addressed by naval custom as "captain" while aboard in command, regardless of the officer's actual rank.
+The captain was a commissioned officer naval officer in command of a ship and was addressed by naval custom as "captain" while aboard in command, regardless of the officer's actual rank.